remy/remysharp.com/public/drafts/remote-retrospectives-with-retrobot.md

 ![Retrobot, worked well](/images/retro-worked-well.png)

-And the list of "needs work" (edited for the screenshot):
+And the list of "needs work" (note that most of the real items were removed for the screenshot):

 ![Retrobot, needs work](/images/retro-needs-work.png)

-## What were the pain points?
+## The why

 During a team summit, a few of us sat down to try to understand why the original process felt awkward.
-[Johanna Koll](https://twitter.com/johannakoll) ran the retrospectives and was already familiar with the process of writing up on the white boards with sticky notes
+[Johanna Koll](https://twitter.com/johannakoll) ran the retrospectives and was already familiar with the process of writing up on the white boards with sticky notes and as I mentioned, we used spreadsheet via Google to share the retrospective feedback.

+Having a remote team meant that we can't run white board sessions as often.
+One idea was to put a camera in front of a white board and we'd take turns to request sticky notes to be added.
+Quickly it was obvious that there would be a lot of waiting around for each team member to take their turn and we didn't want the retrospectives to be something that felt like a waste of time.

+Being remote also meant we had a number of tools already in our workflow, and Google spreadsheets didn't quite work for us.
+However, since we were all using Slack daily, this looked to fit well.

+We also noted that during our current process, there wasn't really much time to discuss the positive aspects of the sprint, but using Slack's emoji system is a *really* nice way to emote positive reactions to work done by others.

 ## How it works

+Behind the scenes, Retrobot uses [Small Win's slack](https://github.com/smallwins/slack) package which is pretty much of mirror of the Slack API.

+Once connected, the bot just keeps the state in memory (so it's a single instance, i.e. if you want another retrobot, you need to run it again).
+It then does some simple parsing on the messages and and triggers different actions during it's lifetime.

+The life cycle looks a little like this:

+- handle channel messages: start, stop, summary, etc
+- handle DM messages: +/- for worked well, needs work
+- on retro start:
+ - reset retrospective (check if flushed or not)
+ - list all the members of the channel that are active (ignoring DND and away)
+ - send each on a DM with the summary help
+ - add all messages to appropriate arrays
+ - handle any errors (prefix needs +/-)
+- on retro stop
+ - randomise message and print each message to the channel the retro was started from

+## Running the bot

+As I said, the Retrobot deploys easily to Heroku (and can quite happily run on a free instance) with the one-click deploy button on the repo, otherwise there's also instructions on how to manually deploy.
+I'd love to hear if you use this or how you might improve upon it.